styrken/SightResight/README.md

 ### License

-Licensed under the Creative Commons 3.0 "BY SA" (http://creativecommons.org/licenses/by-sa/3.0/) license with the following modifications:
+Licensed under the Creative Commons 3.0 "BY SA" (http://creativecommons.org/licenses/by-sa/3.0/) license with the following addition:

 ```
 You are not allowed to submit (aka copying the app) this code to the app store under a different name.